Ever felt like you’re chasing a moving target when grading a Flinn safety contract scavenger hunt?

 What Is a Flinn Safety Contract Scavenger Hunt?

 The hunt itself is a set of cards or digital prompts.
-Each card has a question or task that forces students to apply what they’ve learned about safety protocols: wearing goggles, knowing emergency exits, handling chemicals, or spotting hazards.
+That's why each card has a question or task that forces students to apply what they’ve learned about safety protocols: wearing goggles, knowing emergency exits, handling chemicals, or spotting hazards.
 When they find the correct answer—whether it’s a piece of equipment, a safety sign, or a procedure—they record it on their answer sheet.
 Once the hunt is over, they compare their answers to the master key to see how many they got right.

 Why Use a Scavenger Hunt?